Note: A draft of this statement was first adopted by the Firestorm Collective on 1/19/14. See also, Statement of Intention For Our Space.

 Our collective recognizes that the systems of power and privilege that define mainstream society also permeate the radical milieu from which our project arises.
 These dynamics are expressed in various interlocking systems of oppression (eg racism, sexism, classism, heterosexism, ageism, ableism, speciesism, etc), which prevent equal access to resources and safety, disrupt healthy communities and movement building and severely – sometimes irreparably – harm our allies, our friends, our loved ones and ourselves.

-It is not our expectation that the adoption of an anti-oppression policy will erase this history or ensure a future unburdened by oppressive social relations.
-We understand that anti-oppression work must be ongoing, with commitment represented not only in written policy but also in the living culture of our collective.
+It is not our expectation that the adoption of an anti-oppression statement will erase this history or ensure a future unburdened by oppressive social relations.
+We understand that anti-oppression work must be ongoing, with commitment represented not only in written statement but also in the living culture of our collective.
 We hope that this statement will provide a foundation from which to inspire and challenge one another and we welcome members of our community to draw from it for the same purpose.

 "Rather than narrowing the circle to those neighbors to whom we feel accountable, we must redefine communities of accountability to be those people with whom we have the least in common. [...]
 For in this model, no one escapes being my neighbor."

-Individuals and organizations can be said to be "accountable" when they respond to oppression by seeking to understand their role in systems of power, acknowledging their responsibility and then changing their behavior to prevent future harm.
+Individuals and organizations can be said to be "accountable" when they respond to oppression by seeking to understand their role in intersectional systems of power, acknowledging their responsibility and then changing their behavior to prevent future harm.
 We aim to provide an atmosphere of accountability, where earnest efforts are made by all to evaluate and change the ways we deal with interpersonal and systemic oppression.